aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ---

 > ___Pro Tip:___ This document is compatible to run as Notebook with [RUNME for VS Code](https://docs.runme.dev/install#runme-for-vs-code) .
 There's no need to manually copy and paste commands.
 You can effortlessly execute them directly from this markdown file.
-Feel free to give it a try!
+Feel free to give it a try! `code docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md`

 ---